abdullahsaka/Supply_Chain_Forecasting/README.md

 3. Double Exponential Smoothing
 4. Multiplicative Triple Exponential Smoothing with damped trend

-The link of the dataset: https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting
+The link of the dataset: https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting or train.csv in the repository